-3.3.a.
+3.3.a.3.3.1.
 For fuel burning units of the Harrison Power Station of Monongahela Power Company, located in Air Quality Control Region VI, the product of 5.12 and the total actual operating heat inputs for such units discharging from those stacks in million BTU's per hour.

-3.3.b.
-For fuel burning units of the Rivesville Power Station of Monongahela Power Company, located in Air Quality Control Region VI, the product of 3.2 and the total design heat inputs for such units discharging from those stacks in million BTU's per hour.
+3.3.b 3.3.2.
+For fuel burning units of the Rivesville Power Station of Monongahela Power Company, located in Air Quality Control Region VI, the product of 3.2 and the total design heat inputs for such units discharging from those stacks in million BTU's per hour Reserved.

-3.3.c.
-For fuel burning units of the Albright Power Station of Monongahela Power Company, located in Air Quality Control Region VI, the product of 3.2 and the total design heat inputs for such units discharging from those stacks in million BTU's per hour.
+3.3.c 3.3.3.
+For fuel burning units of the Albright Power Station of Monongahela Power Company, located in Air Quality Control Region VI, the product of 3.2 and the total design heat inputs for such units discharging from those stacks in million BTU's per hour Reserved.

-3.3.d.
+3.3.4.
 For fuel burning units of the Fort Martin Power Station of Monongahela Power Company, located in Air Quality Control Region VI, the product of 3.1 and the total actual operating heat inputs for such units discharging from those stacks in million BTU's per hour.

-3.3.e.
-For fuel burning units of the Philip Sporn Plant of Central Operating Company, located in Air Quality Control Region III, the product of 3.2 and the total design heat inputs for such units discharging from those stacks in million BTU's per hour.
+3.3.e 3.3.5.
+For fuel burning units of the Philip Sporn Plant of Central Operating Company, located in Air Quality Control Region III, the product of 3.2 and the total design heat inputs for such units discharging from those stacks in million BTU's per hour Reserved.

-3.3.f.
+3.3.f.3.3.6.
 For Type 'b' and Type 'c' fuel burning units, the product of 3.2 and the total design heat inputs for such units discharging through those stacks in million BTU's per hour.